triggermesh/docs/docs/guides/actions.md

 ![](../images/taskrunshow.png)

 Clicking on the object name will lead you to the _Task Run Details_ here we can view our YAML as well as the Logs.
-Navigate to the logs to find the a magnificient `hello world`:
+Navigate to the logs to find the a magnificent `hello world`:

 ![](../images/taskrunlogs.png)